tamasino52/Any-GCN/README.md

 cd ..
 ```

-### Evaluating our pre-trained models
-The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1HoNd2YPc8BdGvrN46GR_N2OchahzLx4I?usp=sharing).
-Put `ckpt` in the project root directory.

-Note that the results will be reported in an **action-wise** manner.

 ### GT setup

 GT 2D keypoints for Human3.6M datasets are obtained from [SemGCN](https://github.com/garyzhao/SemGCN) Zhao et al. [3], which can be downloaded by the following steps: